shirosweets/shirosweets/README.md

 ### Hi!
 I'm Shiro, I love developing small offline games for smartphones and PC, bots on Discord and addons for online games ✨

-:hibiscus: I’m currently working on:
+:hibiscus: (Personal projects) I’m currently working on:
+- A portfolio online.
-- An to-do app for android.
+- A to-do app for android.
-- An Discord bot for online game World of Warcraft (Manager bot).
 - A Twitch bot (send a custom message live).
-- An online multiplayer game for web page adapted from the board game Secret Voldemort.
 - An app for create your interface for League of Legends (custom HUD).

+✨ I already finished:
+- An online multiplayer game for web page adapted from the board game Secret Hitler.
+- A Discord bot for online game World of Warcraft (Manager bot).
+- A Discord bot for send messages with commands.

+:octocat: I’m currently working professionally with:
+- Python
+- Django
+- Kubernetes
+- Docker
+- GCP
+- Selenium
+- JavaScript (Node.js and JS)
+- Angular
+- FFMPEG
+- Gitlab

 🌱 I’m currently learning:
 - Java